CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/challenges/12/index.md

 # Grading

 This assignment is worth 100 points.
+(50 points for each unit)

 # Submission